ChengXin20200106/Efficient-Task-Driven-Video-Compression/README.md

 Backbone-level computational efficiency is evaluated using:

-- Number of parameters
+- Parameter count
 - FLOPs
-- Encoding runtime
+- Encoding time
-- Decoding runtime
+- Decoding time

 The complexity comparison is performed for the **video compression backbone only** on **1080p videos**.

-The runtime experiments are conducted on:
+Runtime experiments use the same hardware platform:

 - Intel Xeon Platinum 8358P @ 2.60 GHz
 - NVIDIA RTX 3090